This course has been archived, the content is no longer up-to-date or relevant to most students.

 Transcript

-Okay, so in the last video we put this together using a classic tween but there is a little bit, I call it power pointiness, it charges in and doesn’t have any sort of smoothness to it or slickness to it.
-And this is the kind of magic bit from where, you're self taught to somebody who’s done a little bit of training and figures out easing and motion blurring and that little trickery to make things look slick.
-So what were going to do is deal with easing and were going to turn the eyeball off on the type layer and deal just with this first one.
+Okay, so in the last video we put this together using a classic tween, but there's a little bit, I call it power pointiness.
+It's just kind of charges in and doesn't have any sort of smoothness to or slickness to it.
+And this is the kind of magic bit from where yourself taught to somebody who's done a little bit of training and kind of figures out easing and a bit of motion blur and that kind of, yeah, that little trickery to make things look quite slick.
+So what we're gonna do is deal with easing and we're gonna do it, we're gonna turn the eyeball off on the type layer and deal just with this first one.
+Okay?
+So what we're gonna do is you do that, we're gonna do easing to start with.

-What were going to do is we’re going to do easing to start with.
-So easing is considered how slow and how varying speeds as it goes along in the animation.
-At the moment it has no varying speed, just the same speed all the way across.
-So what were going to do is click on this first key frame, its always the first key frame.
-So were going to play with this animation between here and here.
-It’s the only animation on this layer but between these two key frames, you always deal with the first key frame and you’ve got to highlight it here.
-Then what you want to do is you want to grab the ease and you’ve got to decide whether it eases in or eases out, now I know, because I've done it loads of times, you're going to always forget.
-So what you do is you test ease out, and I've just dragged it all the way to the right by clicking and dragging.
-You can type 100, there's also a minus 100 which is the full amount of ease.
-You can be anywhere in between, it doesn’t really matter but just give it a test.
+But um, so between these two key frames, you always deal with the first key frame and you've got to highlight it here.
+Then what you wanna do is you want to grab the ease, okay?
+And you gotta decide whether it eases in or eases out.
+Now I know 'cause it loads of times you are gonna always forget.
+So what you do is you just test ease out and I've just dragged it all the way to the right by clicking and dragging.
+You can type 100, there's also a minus 100, which is the full amount, full amount of ease in.

-So lets give this a go, so were going to go to the timeline, now I’m going to turn the eyeball off on our green blob and turn the eye on the type layer, I'm going to move my timeline along until I find its on frame 13, and I've clicked on my first key frame and here I've got ease in.
-I want it to be eased out, so I'm going to drag it all the way to 100.
-Or you just type in 100, and lets give that a preview.
-And hopefully this will be a bit more, there you go.
-See that has a lot more, I don’t know what to call it.
-It just looks nicer.
-Coming to a nice rest at the end here.
+So I find it's on frame, I got it on frame 13 here and I'm clicked on my first key frame and here I've got ease in.
+Okay?
+I want it to be eased out actually.
+So I'm gonna drag all the way to a hundred where you just type in 100 and let's give that a preview and hopefully this'll be a bit more.
+There you go.
+See that has a lot more, I dunno what to call it.

 • Powered by Marvin